Nama depressa

-Nama depressum, commonly known as depressed fiddleleaf, is a species of flowering plant in the borage family.
+Nama depressa (also spelt Nama depressum), commonly known as depressed fiddleleaf, is a species of flowering plant in the family Namaceae.
 It is native to Nevada and eastern California, where it grows in dry desert and mountain habitat, including the Mojave Desert.

 Description

-Nama depressum is a hairy annual plant forming a small patch of prostrate stems up to 10 centimeters long.
+Nama depressa is a hairy annual plant forming a small patch of prostrate stems up to 10 centimeters long.
 The widely lance-shaped or spoon-shaped leaves are under 2 centimeters in length, and occur mostly at the distal half of the stem, leaving the stem bases bare.
 The tiny flower is white or pink, funnel-shaped, and just a few millimeters wide.